Is Pasta Gluten-Free? Types, Brands & Safe Alternatives (2026)

 Traditional pasta is made from wheat flour (semolina or durum wheat) and contains gluten.
 If you have celiac disease or gluten sensitivity, regular pasta is off-limits.

-The good news?
-Gluten-free pasta has improved dramatically.
+The good news? gluten-free pasta has improved dramatically.
 Some GF pastas are now nearly indistinguishable from regular wheat pasta.

 Types of Pasta and Their Gluten Status